aimms/how-to/Articles/306/306-http-client-library-overview.rst

 HTTP requests can also be used to call APIs (application programming interface).

-APIs allow the use of an application through programming. `REST APIs <https://searchapparchitecture.techtarget.com/definition/RESTful-API>`_ uses HTTP requests to communicate.
+APIs allow the use of an application through programming. `REST APIs <https://searchapparchitecture.techtarget.com/definition/RESTful-API>`_ use HTTP requests to communicate.
 Hence, we can use services from REST APIs directly in our model using the HTTP Client Library.

 Each REST API has its own specifications and format requirements.
 You'll need to refer to the documentation for that API to learn what functionality the API offers and what information is required for your request.